BMI vs Body Fat Percentage: Which Reflects Your Health Better?

 For decades, Body Mass Index (BMI) has been the go-to shorthand for labeling people as underweight, normal weight, or obese.

 The short answer is no—at least not for individuals.
-In 2023 the American Medical Association issued a policy statement noting BMI’s “significant limitations.”
-The AMA now advises clinicians to pair BMI with direct measures such as waist circumference, measurements of visceral fat, or body composition assessments AMA press release on BMI’s limitations.
+In 2023 the American Medical Association issued a policy statement noting BMI's "significant limitations."
+BMI is not an accurate measure of health for many individuals, and the AMA now advises clinicians to pair BMI with direct measures such as waist circumference, measurements of visceral fat, or body composition assessments (AMA press release on BMI's limitations).

 This guide compares each metric's strengths and blind spots and provides a practical plan for tracking the number that matters most to your goals.